Explore

 blown ending makes this less than mindblowing

-Posted : 12 years, 3 months ago on 8 August 2012 06:46 (A review of Kids)as a photo instructor, i have an appreciation for what larry clark's photography did. his movies are another matter all together.
+Posted : 12 years, 4 months ago on 8 August 2012 06:46 (A review of Kids)

 as a photographer he opened the festering wound hidden beneath the clothing of suburban america. showing him and his friends, in their nice neighborhoods, shoot up and having sex. as a filmmaker he's pushed buttons and been provocative. making viewers sit through queasy long vignettes of moral-less behaviors.